Do we recommend 123RF?

-- M – Brochures & catalogues, magazines and postcards
+- M – Brochures & catalogs, magazines, and postcards

 - L – Indoor & outdoor posters and printed banners

-These are JPG files ranging in 72 DPI to 300 DPI in pixel density.
+These are JPG files ranging from 72 DPI to 300 DPI in pixel density.

 By purchasing an Extended License, you can download even larger TIFF files; however, these are also more expensive.